 The sign also indicated that there were other cascades about 30 minutes return going in the other direction, but we didn’t go to that one.

 In any case, after going over and besides some dry streambeds early on in the hike (not en encouraging sign), the trail was fairly straightforward to follow.

 We generally went gently uphill in stretches flanked by lots of shrubs and mostly prickly trees (as if they were literally tinder bundles).

 After nearly an hour of hiking, we then reached a short set of steps leading down to a lookout platform with a distant view of Tuross Falls (as you see pictured at the top of this page).

 It turned out that the dry streambeds we had seen early on in the hike were not on the same stream as the waterfall.

 So this lookout platform was our turnaround point as we were pretty much relegated to just viewing the falls.

 We weren’t able to experience more of the falls (i.e. getting closer to it) from what we could tell.

 When we returned to the car park, it turned out that the signs were almost spot on as we took just under 2 hours on this hike.

-Tuross Falls resides in the Wadbilliga National Park.
+Tuross Falls resides in the Wadbilliga National Park near Cooma in New South Wales.
 It is administered by the NSW National Parks and Wildlife Service.
 For information or inquiries about the area as well as current conditions, visit their website.